 The awe my boys felt as they stood among the ruins of Rome or stared up at Michelangelo’s Sistine Chapel, the intrigue of walking through the Blue Mosque and the Hagia Sophia in Istanbul, the excitement of watching knights joust in Prauge or watching the launch of a trebuchet in England was absolutely priceless.
 The tulips of Holland, the Picasso museum in Barcelona, ancient cave drawings in southern France, the Parthenon in Athens.
 Not to mention countless castles, art museums and quaint villages.
 We saw history and art come alive as we explored these ancient cities and we gained a greater appreciation of other people and cultures as we struggled with languages and enjoyed delicious food.
 It was a marvelous experience and we can’t wait to go back.

-My current passion (aside from traveling and education) is photography.
-I love photographing newborns and capturing all the places we travel.
-I spend what little free time I have reading classic literature (my favorite authors are Elizabeth Gaskell, Jane Austen and Charles Dickens) and digitally scrapbooking our adventures.
+I spend what little free time I have reading classic literature (my favorite authors are Elizabeth Gaskell, Jane Austen and Charles Dickens).